 Connecting with the World through Fulbright Awards

-Northwestern faculty and staff interested in applying for a Fulbright award can contact Kim Rapp, Vice President for International Relations, for assistance in the process.
+Northwestern faculty and staff interested in applying for a Fulbright award can contact Kim Rapp, Assistant Vice President for International Relations, for assistance in the process.

 Kim Rapp addresses attendees at the Fulbright Sub-Saharan Africa pre-departure orientation in summer 2018.